OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ### Fall back to CloudFormation

 Behind the scenes the new step will generate CloudFormation templates, which will then be executed for you.
+This ensures all resources can be [audited](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#auditable-deployments) and [tracked](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-drift.html) with existing CloudFormation tooling.

 However, any opinionated step will eventually meet a use case that it simply does not support.
 For those with specialized requirements, or who find they outgrow the proposed step, we'll offer the ability to convert the opinionated step into a raw CloudFormation template.